cubewise-code/optimus-py/README.md

 ## Built With

-* [requests](http://docs.python-requests.org/en/master/) - Python HTTP Requests for Humans
 * [TM1py](https://github.com/cubewise-code/TM1py) - A python wrapper for the TM1 REST API
+* [matplotlib](https://github.com/matplotlib/matplotlib) - A comprehensive library for crating visualizations in Python.

 ## License